Italy's Exor wins battle to buy PartnerRe for $6.9 billion

-MILAN Investment group Exor (EXOR.MI), which controls carmaker Fiat Chrysler (FCHA.MI) (FCAU.N), said on Monday it had signed a deal to buy PartnerRe PRE.N for $6.9 billion (£4.43 billion), trumping a rival bid from Axis Capital (AXS.N) and ending a prolonged battle for the reinsurer.
+MILAN Investment group Exor (EXOR.MI), which controls carmaker Fiat Chrysler (FCHA.MI) (FCAU.N), said on Monday it had signed a deal to buy PartnerRe PRE.N for $6.9 billion, trumping a rival bid from Axis Capital (AXS.N) and ending a prolonged battle for the reinsurer.

 Exor, the investment vehicle of Italy's Agnelli family, wants to branch out into financial services with its steadier and higher returns and limit its exposure to the more capital-intensive and cyclical automotive sector.